nhayase/XROSS/README.md

 # XROSS
-XROSS is the Python-based simulator for X-ray optics.
-It is completely free and open source software.
+XROSS is completely free and open source software for X-ray optics.

 Please cite the follow when using XROSS: